History of British and Irish literature 2

 Wymagania: | |

-Nakład pracy studenta: | ECTS points in relation to student’s duties total number of ECTS: 3 1 ECTS – 30 hours: class participation, 2 ECTS – 45 hours: preparation (reading) + 15 hours: consultations |
+Nakład pracy studenta: | ECTS points in relation to student’s duties total number of ECTS: 3 1 ECTS = 30 hours participation in classes 2 ECTS = 60 hours preparation to classses (extensive reading) with direct participation of the teacher |

 Skrócony opis: |